CleverCloud/documentation/content/doc/administrate/tcp-redirections.md

 This is useful for both routing requests and monitoring purposes.

 However, some applications might additionally require binary protocol, with raw TCP interactions.
-In that case, you can use a TCP redirection to route TCP traffic, through our reverse proxies, to your application.
+In that case, you can use a TCP redirection to route TCP traffic, through Clever Cloud reverse proxies, to your application.

 Every application can be configured to receive TCP traffic on the port 4040.
 We then assign a specific port to your application to expose it to TCP traffic.
 This port is chosen at random above 5000.